 At the end of the tour, you are, of course, led to the Kazuri Beads shop and left to browse on your own.
 Although they are best known for their beaded jewelry, they also make and sell other items such as ceramic tableware, pots, and ornaments.

 This is a great place to support.
 You can purchase something for yourself as a souvenir or to give as a gift when you get back home.
-I have a red necklace from here that I love.
+I have a red necklace from here that I love and I also have purchased a couple of gifts.

 Stop 7: (later in evening): Carnivore Restaurant for Dinner @ 7:00pm